utmgdsc/website/src/data/readme.md

 - `year` (number): The year the project was completed.
 - `session` (string): The session the project was completed.

-## `team.json`

-The `team.json` file contains the team members.
-It is an object, where each key represents a team role.
-Each key contains an array of objects, where each object represents a single team member.
-The object has the following properties:

-- `name`: The name of the team member.
-- `role`: The role of the team member.
-- `picture`: The image of the team member.
-Note that the images are stored on the `PROPRIETARY_IMAGES_HOSTNAME` specified in the environment variables.
-The image is assumed to be placed under the `team` folder on the server.

 ## `NavbarTabData.js`

 See JSDoc for more details